mlevison/APR-Markdown-Export/post/scrum-case-studies/index.md

   - "software-development"
   - "software-management"
 coverImage: "photodune-744861-folders-xs.jpg"
+excerpt: 'Ken Schwaber co-creator of Scrum has: Primavera Success Story (pdf) a paper that describes'
 ---

 ![stack of folders - image licensed from Photodune](src/content/blog/scrum-case-studies/images/photodune-744861-folders-xs.jpg)I've recently been asked by one team to provide them with case studies/success stories about Scrum to prove scrum works.
 It is striking that the people ask for case studies about agile - but didn't before adopting their existing process.